Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 Step 7.
 Call the webservice in Python code to score in mini-batches.

-Modify the content in `./Config/webservice.json` with the right service ID and authorization key (keep the "Bearer " in the original file and replace the "xxx" part).
+Modify the content in `./Config/webservice.json` with the right service scoring URL and authorization key (keep the "Bearer " in the original file and replace the "xxx" part).
 Use the following command  to get the authorization key

 ``` az ml service keys realtime -i $ServiceID ```